 Choosing the Grand Canyon as a Scenic USA top pick is based on popular perception, park visitation numbers, scenic beauty, and its inherent wow factor.
-While touching on the highlights and briefly listing some of the standout features, it's easy to envision countless photographic opportunities, hiking trail, sightseeing routes and travel ideas found throughout the Grand Canyon area.
+While touching on the highlights and briefly listing some of the standout features, it's easy to imagine there are countless photographic opportunities, hiking trails, sightseeing routes and other travel ideas found throughout the Grand Canyon Region.

 Plan Your Visit

 Grand Canyon Highlights